zodackwand/zodackwand/README.md

 - 👋 Hi, I’m @zodackwand (Roman).
-Currently studying CSE at the University of Warwick.
+Currently studying CompEng and Maths at the University of Warwick.
 Previously: CS at UCI.
 - 📫 How to reach me: roman.bikbulatov@warwick.ac.uk